 China: Xinjiang (Altai); Nei Mongol (Chifeng/Ulanhad, Daguangdingzishan, 2061m; Ergun Youqi; Zalantun/Butha Qi; Zhenglan Qi/Xulun Hoh); Heilongjiang (Yichun; Lesser Khingan Mountains, Fengling Forest).

-Japan: Hokkaido (Oshima Prov.; Ishikari Prov.; Sapporo; Tesio; Kushiro; Tokachi; Rishiri Island); Honshu (Mt.
+Japan: Hokkaido (Oshima Province; Ishikari Province; Sapporo; Tesio; Kushiro; Tokachi; Rishiri Island; Mt.
+Daisetsu; Sounkyo); Honshu (Mt.
 Minoo, nr.
-Osaka; Kamasawa).
+Osaka; Kamasawa; Hirakawa).

-Ranges from central Poland and southern Finland, east through Russia, southern Siberia, Yakutia (Kaimuk et al., 2005) and Amurskaya (Streltzov, Osipov & Malikova, 2003) to the Pacific coast, including Sakhalin Island (Danner et al., 1998).
-In the eastern Palaearctic, it occurs south as far as the Altai Mountains of Xinjiang (Zhang et al., 1986), northern Mongolia, northern Heilongjiang (2 specimens in IZAS), Primorskiy Kray (Russia) and Japan (Hokkaido, Honshu).
+Ranges from central Poland and southern Finland, east through Russia, southern Siberia, Yakutia (Kaimuk et al., 2005) and Amurskaya (Streltzov, Osipov & Malikova, 2003) to the Pacific coast, including Sakhalin Island (Zolotarenko, Petrova & Shiryaev, 1978; Dubatolov, 1991; Dubatolov, 2023) and the southern Kurile Islands (Dubatolov, 1991).
+In the eastern Palaearctic, it occurs south as far as the Altai Mountains of Xinjiang (Zhang et al., 1986), northern Mongolia (Puntsagdulam et al., 2005; Enkhtur, Brehm, Boldgiv & Pfeiffer, 2021), northern Heilongjiang (2 specimens in IZAS), Primorskiy Krai (Russia) and Japan (Hokkaido, Honshu).
 Records from southern Heilongjiang (Hailin; Harbin; Lalin), Jilin, Liaoning, Hebei and Beijing are misidentifications of Laothoe amurensis sinica.
 Records from the Korean Peninsula appear to be all Laothoe amurensis sinica, as indicated by the specimens figured by Kim et al. (1982) and Park et al. (1999); however, this requires further study.

 Holarctic; Palaearctic (both eastern and western).
 Pleistocene refuge: Monocentric -- Manchurian refuge.